-Summary of the proposed regulations: The proposed regulations required States to begin identifying schools for Comprehensive Support and Improvement in 2017-2018 (i.e., using data from 2016-2017), except that schools identified for Comprehensive Support and Improvement based on the performance of chronically low-performing subgroups would not need to be identified until 2018-2019.
-The proposed regulations also required States to make their identifications prior to the start of the school year; for example, a State would need to identify its schools for the 2017-2018 school year prior to the start of that school year.

-- Require States to begin identifying new schools for Comprehensive Support and Improvement in 2018-2019 (i.e., using data from 2017-2018). - Require States to begin identifying new schools for Targeted Support and Improvement in 2019-2020 (i.e., using data from 2018-2019). - Require States to begin identifying schools where one or more subgroups are at or below the performance of all students in the lowest-performing schools in 2018-2019 (i.e., using data from 2017-2018) and at least once every three years thereafter.
+Provisions Notice of Proposed Rulemaking (NPRM) Final Regulations underperforming subgroup.
+It is fully State- determined.
+Timeline Timeline for Identification Required States to begin identifying schools for Comprehensive Support and Improvement in 2017- 2018 (i.e., using data from 2016-2017), except that schools identified for Comprehensive Support and Improvement based on the performance of chronically low-performing subgroups would not need to be identified until 2018-2019.
+Required States to begin identify schools where one or more subgroups is at or below the performance of all students in the lowest-performing schools in 2017- 2018 (i.e., using data from 2016-2017) and at least once every three years.
 These schools, if they do not improve in a State-determined number of years, will roll up into Comprehensive Support and Improvement (with the initial year determined by the State) as chronically low-performing subgroup schools.

-IV.
-School Support and Improvement
+Require States to begin identifying new schools for Comprehensive Support and Improvement in 2018- 2019 (i.e., using data from 2017-2018).
+Require States to begin identifying new schools for Targeted Support and Improvement in 2019-2020 (i.e., using data from 2018-2019).
+Require States to begin identifying schools where one or more subgroups are at or below the performance of all students in the lowest-performing schools in 2018-2019 (i.e., using data from 2017- 2018) and at least once every three years thereafter.
+These schools, if they do not improve in a State- determined number of years, will roll up into Comprehensive Support and Improvement (with the initial year determined by the State) as chronically low-performing subgroup schools.
+School Support and Improve ement Comprehensive Support and Improve ement Schools Parental notification Required an LEA to promptly notify parents of a school's identification as in need of Comprehensive Support and Improvement.
+Same Level of evidence Required that the interventions implemented by a school be supported, to the extent practicable, by the Same